zayeemZaki/FullStackCrowdStrikeAutomation/README.md

 - **Stale Account Management**: Identify and handle stale accounts within your environment using CrowdStrike's API.
 - **User Authentication**: Secure login, logout, and session management.
 - **IOC and Detection Lookup**: Search for IOCs and detections, view related incidents, alerts, and CrowdScore data.
+- **Entities Lookup**: Searches for entities after applying filters to find accounts which are stale, have weak or exposed passwords and more.
+- **Malicious Files Search**: Searches malicious files based on selected filters.

 ## Prerequisites